forkymcforkface/RGBPi-Extra/README.md

 - DO NOT INSTALL RGBPI-EXTRA IF YOU ONLY USE AN SD CARD or NFS.
 - EXTERNAL USB DRIVE INSTALLS ONLY
 - GAMEPAD REQUIRED TO NAVIGATE RGBPI-EXTRA UI
-- IF YOU ARE REIMAGING YOUR SD CARD OR MOVING THE USB DRIVE TO A PI5 YOU NEED TO REMOVE RGBPI-EXTRA FIRST USING THE UNINSTALLER BUILT INTO THE APPLICATION

 ## Installation Options